Sleep Apnea ICD-10-CM Codes

 Clinical information about sleep apnea

 Sleep apnea is a kind of sleeping disorder.
-A person who has sleep apnea will stop breathing every now and then while they sleep.
-When a person’s breathing stops while sleeping, the brain will start sending signals for them to wake up.
+A patient who has sleep apnea will stop breathing now and then while they sleep.
+When a person's breathing stops while sleeping, the brain begins sending signals to wake them up.
 As soon as the person wakes up, their breathing resumes.

-The breathing stops due to their airways being blocked or if there’s something wrong with the brain’s ability to control breathing.
-If a person keeps waking up because they stop breathing every now and then while they sleep, they won’t be able to get enough restful sleep.
-If they’re not getting enough sleep and this problem has been left unmanaged and untreated for too long, it can lead to terrible consequences because this problem can eventually lead to heart problems.
+The breathing stops due to their airways being blocked or if there's something wrong with the brain's ability to control breathing.
+If a person keeps waking up because they stop breathing occasionally while sleeping, they won't be able to get enough restful sleep.
+If they're not getting enough sleep and this problem has been left unmanaged and untreated for too long, it can lead to terrible consequences because this problem can eventually lead to heart problems.

 A person with sleep apnea will exhibit/experience the following symptoms: